RobotJustina/MRS_EKF_MatLab/README.md

-# Learning tools for the localization of mobile robots using visual landmarks in the environment and the extended Kalman filter
+# Learning tools for the localization of mobile robots using visual landmarks in the environment and the extended Kalman Filter

 ## Overview
 This proposal addresses the creation of educational tools that will help students with the concept of the location of a mobile robot using the extended Kalman filter (EKF) with landmarks placed on robot´s environment.